react-native-camera/react-native-camera/docs/RNCamera.md

 - `type`: One of `RNCamera.Constants.Type.front` | `RNCamera.Constants.Type.back`

 - `deviceType`: iOS 10+ only.
 Returns the internal device string type used by the OS.
-Useful to identify camera types (e.g., wide)
+Useful to identify camera types (e.g., wide).
+Constants match iOS' string values: `AVCaptureDeviceTypeBuiltInWideAngleCamera`, `AVCaptureDeviceTypeBuiltInTelephotoCamera`, `AVCaptureDeviceTypeBuiltInUltraWideCamera`.
+More info can be found at <a href="https://developer.apple.com/documentation/avfoundation/avcapturedevicetypebuiltinultrawidecamera" target="_blank">Apple Docs</a>

+Note: iOS also allows for virtual cameras (e.g., a camera made of multiple cameras).
+However, only physical non-virtual cameras are returned by this method since advanced features (such as depth maps or auto switching on camera zoom) are not supported.

 ### `iOS` `isRecording(): Promise<boolean>`